-2018 Subaru Outback revealed ahead of 2017 New York auto show
+2018 Subaru Outback revealed at 2017 New York auto show

 Hot on the heels of the reveal of the updated Legacy at February’s 2017 Chicago auto show comes the reveal of the sedan’s tougher, more capable cousin, the Outback.
-It’s Subaru’s most popular model and the latest version will be formally presented next week at the 2017 New York auto show.
+It’s Subaru’s most popular model and the latest version was formally presented on Wednesday at the 2017 New York auto show.

 It’s hard to spot the updated Outback over the current model which has been on sale since 2015.
 It benefits from a revised grille and headlights plus some refinements to the cabin and new safety and infotainment features.